-This alternative would be the same as Alternative B1; however, TVA would not dredge, and therefore implementation of this alternative would not include development or use of dredge disposal Area 1 or 2.
+This alternative would be the same as Alternative B1; however, TVA would not dredge sediment on the upstream side of the dam, and therefore implementation of this alternative would not include development or use of dredge disposal Area 1 or 2.
 TVA would use an excavator to place smaller stone overlain by riprap upstream of the dam in the reservoir and on exposed banks identified as Area 4 on Figure 2-3.
 This alternative would require approximately 4,500 yd3 of riprap which would be obtained from existing permitted quarries in the area.
 In support of this alternative, construction activities would require construction of a temporary access road that would be located next to the dam (Area 3 on Figure 2-3) as described for Alternative B1.